renpy/renpy/sphinx/source/screen_special.rst

 If present, the ``ctc`` screen is displayed when dialogue has finished showing, to prompt the player to click to display more text.
-It may be given a single parameter.
+It may be given a single parameter and multiple keyword arguments.

 `arg`
-    If the :func:`Character` object is given a `ctc` argument, it is passed as the first positional argument to this screen.
+    The ctc displayable selected by the :func:`Character`.
+This is one of the `ctc`, `ctc_pause`, or `ctc_timedpause` arguments to Character, as appropriate.
+If no CTC is given to the Character, this argument is not passed at all.

+In addition, there are several parameters that are only passed if the screen requires them.

+`ctc_kind`
+    The kind of CTC to display.
+One of "last" (for the last CTC on a line), "pause", or "timedpause".

+`ctc_last`
+    The `ctc` argument to :func:`Character`.

+`ctc_pause`
+    The `ctc_pause` argument to :func:`Character`.

+`ctc_timedpause`
+    The `ctc_timedpause` argument to :func:`Character`.

 Here's a very simple ctc screen::